tinyobjloader/tinyobjloader/README.md

 What's new
 ----------

+* Apr 29, 2014 : Add API to read .obj from std::istream.
+Good for reading compressed .obj or connecting to procedural primitive generator.
+Thanks burnse!
 * Apr 21, 2014 : Define default material if no material definition exists in .obj.
 Thanks YarmUI!
 * Apr 10, 2014 : Add support for parsing 'illum' and 'd'/'Tr' statements.
 Thanks mmp!
 * Jan 27, 2014 : Added CMake project.
 Thanks bradc6!